By Emily Vanderbeek of Isn't That Charming

 Here’s the thing about those who are creative: They weren’t born that way.
 While it’s easier to believe that Beethoven started composing music in the womb, the fact is that his father taught him how to play instruments at a young age and he practiced until it was second nature.

 Creativity is in everyone.
 It’s everywhere.
-It’s in fashion, DIY projects and cooking.
+It’s in fashion, DIY projects, games and cooking.
 It’s in neck-straining skyscrapers, books, paintings and photography.
 It’s in the art of conversation and silence.
 It’s in entrepreneurs, mathematicians, statisticians and lawyers.

 Every single person has something to share, a fist full of imagination just waiting to be released, if they so chose.
 The difference between those that let it out and those that don’t boils down to recognizing an idea and taking steps toward making it happen.
 Creativity comes in many forms, but the smallest building block is a great idea that inspires you in one way, shape, or form.

 So, how do you let it out?
 Channeling inspiration is different for everyone, but I believe that no matter what the subject, there are a few key things you can do to help open your mind to let ideas freely flow.
 While I am no expert and am learning every day, here are some pointers that I believe have worked for me.

 Life has a lot to explore.
 Get out there and discover.